HarkerDev/docs-source/readme.md

 ### Building

-To build a production version of the website, run `hugo` and it will create a production build in the `public` folder, which you can set as a git submodule and deploy on a seperate repository.
+To build a production version of the website, run `hugo` and it will create a production build in the `public` folder.